Music of Uganda: Kidandali

 In the 2000s, the genre became identified with the Eagles Production label.
-The label continued to produce more talent, especially female artists like Ronald Mayinja, Geoffrey Lutaaya, Mesach Semakula, Roy Kapale, Mariam Ndagire, Phionah Mukasa, Mariam Mulinde, Queen Florence, The late Harriet Kisaakye Cathy Kusasira, Irene Namatovu and Stecia Mayanja.
-Another turning point was in 2008 when David Lutalo broke through with the hit song Kapapaala creating the way for the Urban Band genre to move beyond a genre that had for long been dominated by Eagles Production, Diamond Production, Kads Band, Backeys Band, Kats Production, The Hommies among others.
+The label continued to produce more talent, especially female artists Ronald Mayinja, Geoffrey Lutaaya, Mesach Semakula, Roy Kapale, Mariam Ndagire, Phionah Mukasa, Mariam Mulinde, Queen Florence, the late Harriet Kisaakye, Cathy Kusasira, Irene Namatovu and Stecia Mayanja.
+Another turning point was in 2008 when David Lutalo broke through with the hit song "Kapapaala", paving the way for the Urban Band genre to move beyond a genre that had for long been dominated by Eagles Production, Diamond Production, Kads Band, Backeys Band, Kats Production and The Hommies among others.

 In the year 2003, Abdu Mulaasi debuted with his hit "Omusono Gwa Mungu".
-He went on to release a number of other hits like: Swimming Pool, Njagal Ebbere, Ekyaapa, Obuffumbo Bwa Liizi, Ngenda Kusiba Farm and Omuchaina.
-By the end of the year 2010, Abdu Mulaasi had changed the sound of KadongoKamu hence introducing Urban Kadongo Kamu.
+He went on to release a number of other hits including "Swimming Pool", "Njagal Ebbere", "Ekyaapa", "Obuffumbo Bwa Liizi", "Ngenda Kusiba Farm" and "Omuchaina".
+By the end of 2010, Abdu Mulaasi had changed the sound of KadongoKamu, thereby introducing Urban Kadongo Kamu.

 DJ Erycom, one of Uganda's legendary Deejays was the first deejay to play, promote and popularize Kadongokamu music across bars and happening places in and outside Uganda.

 About the same time, technology in audio production had enabled the genre to be reproduced digitally using Audio Workstations and the "band" element had all but disappeared.
-Recording studios like Kann, Dream Studios, Mozart and Paddyman took center stage.
+Recording studios such as Kann, Dream Studios, Mozart and Paddyman took center stage.
 Many other independent solo artists started to practice the genre.
 Artists like Dr Tee, Martin Angume and even Chameleone achieved success with this genre.
-The genre is currently at the peak of its evolution with newer artists like Papa Cidy and Chris Evans helping create a dominant force that, alongside Dancehall, is the most popular stylistic genre in Uganda.
+The genre is currently at the peak of its evolution with newer artists such as Papa Cidy and Chris Evans helping create a dominant force that, alongside Dancehall, is the most popular stylistic genre in Uganda.